 Addressing the Problem

-Although there is a high burden associated with nervous system disorders, development of new therapeutics remains stagnant with relatively low FDA approval rates (8.4%) as compared to other therapeutic areas.
-In particular, amyotrophic lateral sclerosis (ALS) and frontotemporal dementia (FTD) drugs have an approval rate less than 1%.
-This is because these programs rely heavily on immortalized cell lines and animal models in pre-clinical development, and therefore do not identify the right targets, optimize drugs on relevant human tissues, or select responsive patients for clinical trials.
+Although there is a high burden associated with nervous system disorders, development of new therapeutics remains stagnant with relatively low FDA approval rates (8.4 percent) as compared to other therapeutic areas.
+In particular, ALS and FTD drugs have an approval rate less than 1 percent.
+This is because these programs rely heavily on immortalized cell lines and animal models in pre-clinical development, and therefore do not:

 - Identify the right targets